lukelarsen/postcss-hidden/README.md

 ```

 ### 3. display: invisible;
-Use invisible when you want to hide something while keeping it available to screen readers and assistive technology along with letting it take up space in the document.
+Use invisible when you want to hide something and make it hidden to screen readers and assistive technology.
+It will take up space in the document.
 The block will only be visually hidden.

 ```css
 h3{